abdusco/abdus.dev/src/posts/aspnetcore-binding-json-query-params/index.md

 ## Binding JSON query parameters

-We can work around this by accepting a JSON string, then deserializing it inside the action.
+We can work around it by accepting a JSON string, then deserializing it inside the action.

 ```c#
 [HttpGet]